maltaweel/InsectNLTK/README.md

 <b>Code</b>

+Python 2.7+ was used to develop the code.
 The code is used for several different steps and analyses.
-First, there are a few external libraries needed to be installed in order to use InsectNLTK.
+First, there are a few external libraries that need to be installed in order to use InsectNLTK.
 These include:

 NLTK 3.2+
 Numpy 1.14+